 Knowing that you have any asset available to fall back on can make an emergency seem less daunting.
 If you’re unsure of where to begin, there are many resources and financial advisors available that can help you get started in this process.

 The first step in having a strong management plan in place is to identify any risks that could be potentially problematic to your business.
 Break them down into categories and try to list as many variables you can think of under each category.

-Depending on your geographical location, certain natural disasters could pose a threat to your business more than other risks.
+Certain natural disasters could threaten your business more than other risks depending on your geographical location.
 Worries such as hurricanes, tornadoes and earthquakes could cause massive damage to your storefront.
 Unfortunately for you, these risks are unpredictable and often unavoidable.
 Doing your best to identify and plan is the best way to combat them.

 As the recent year has shown us, health risks such as global pandemics or even a seasonal flu can pose threats to a small business owner.
 Being forced to close down during a quarantine period isn’t something many people would have had planned for prior to recent events, but it’s safe to assume that this will be a top priority for businesses moving forward.
 It’ll also be increasingly more important to have proper sanitation procedures in place, further adding to the overall costs of running a business.